nandor23/batterynotify/README.md

 ## Tested

-It was only tested on EndeavourOS with GNOME desktop environment, but the script must function on any other distro.
+It was only tested on EndeavourOS with GNOME desktop environment, but the script should function on any other distro.

 ## Dependencies